msfreaks/EvergreenAdmx/README.md

 I have not tested this script on Windows Core.
 Some of the Admx files can only be obtained by installing the package that was downloaded.
-For instance, the Windows 10 Admx files are in an msi file, the OneDrive Admx files are in the installation folder after installing OneDrive.
+For instance, the Windows 10 and Windows 11 Admx files are in an msi file, the OneDrive Admx files are in the installation folder after installing OneDrive.
+If you are going to use the script to download Windows 10 or Windows 11 Admx files, you will need to remove any installs of the Windows 10 or Windows 11 Admx msi, or the script will fail.
 So this is what the script does for these packages: installing the package, copying the Admx files, uninstalling the package.

 [github-release-badge]: https://img.shields.io/github/release/msfreaks/EvergreenAdmx.svg?style=flat-square